yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     ```
     The IRI will start to output logs to the console.

+    To make the IRI read your config.ini file, add the path to it after the `-c` flag.
+For example:

+    ```bash
+    $ java ${JAVA_OPTIONS} -Xms${JAVA_MIN_MEMORY} -Xmx${JAVA_MAX_MEMORY} -Djava.net.preferIPv4Stack=true -jar /home/jake/node/iri-${VERSION}.jar -c /home/jake/node/config.ini
+    ```

     Congratulations :tada: You're now running an IRI node!

+3. Open a new terminal window on your Linux server, and install Curl and JQ.
+Curl is used to send REST API requests to your IRI node.
+JQ is a command-line processor that displays JSON data in an easy-to-read format.

+    ```bash
+    $ sudo apt install curl jq
+    ```

+4. Call the [getNodeInfo](https://iota.readme.io/v1.5.5/reference#getnodeinfo) endpoint to request general information about the IRI node

+    ```bash
+    $ curl -s http://localhost:14265 -X POST -H 'X-IOTA-API-Version: 1' -H 'Content-Type: application/json' -d '{"command": "getNodeInfo"}' | jq
+    ```

+    You'll see something like the following in the console:

+    ```json
+    {
+    "appName":"IRI",
+    "appVersion":"1.6.0-RELEASE",
+    "jreAvailableProcessors":1,
+    "jreFreeMemory":1037385664,
+    "jreVersion":"1.8.0_201",
+    "jreMaxMemory":4294967296,
+    "jreTotalMemory":2147483648,
+    "latestMilestone":"999999999999999999999999999999999999999999999999999999999999999999999999999999999",
+    "latestMilestoneIndex":933210,
+    "latestSolidSubtangleMilestone":"999999999999999999999999999999999999999999999999999999999999999999999999999999999",
+    "latestSolidSubtangleMilestoneIndex":933210,
+    "milestoneStartIndex":-1,
+    "lastSnapshottedMilestoneIndex":933210,
+    "neighbors":0,
+    "packetsQueueSize":0,
+    "time":1548407444641,
+    "tips":0,
+    "transactionsToRequest":0,
+    "features":["snapshotPruning","dnsRefresher","tipSolidification"],
+    "coordinatorAddress":"KPWCHICGJZXKE9GSUDXZYUAPLHAKAHYHDXNPHENTERYMMBQOPSQIDENXKLKCEYCPVTZQLEEJVYJZV9BWU",
+    "duration":26
+    }
+    ```

-You'll notice in the output that the the logs are showing 0 transactions.
-That's because you're not connected to any [neighbor IRI nodes](../concepts/neighbor-iri-node.md) yet.
+    You'll notice in the output that the value of the `neighbors` field is 0.
+The IRI node is not yet connected to an IOTA network.
+To do so, you need to connect to [neighbor IRI nodes](../concepts/neighbor-iri-node.md).

-3. [Find neighbors](../how-to-guides/find-neighbor-iri-nodes.md) and add their URL or IP addresses to your config.iri file
+5. [Find neighbors](../how-to-guides/find-neighbor-iri-nodes.md) and add their URL or IP addresses to your config.ini file

 Now that your node is up and running, it'll start to [synchronize its ledger with the network](../concepts/the-ledger.md#ledger-synchronization).
 Give your node some time to synchronize, or read our troubleshooting guide if your IRI node isn't synchronizing.